2023 Polish public media crisis: Headquarters takeover

+Telewizja Polska (TVP)

 On 20 December, Piotr Zemła, the newly appointed head of TVP's supervisory board, arrived at the television headquarters on Woronicza Street.
 He was met by Law and Justice MPs and TVP employees occupying the building, who questioned his authority and the legality of the decision to change the station's authorities.
 Due to the turmoil at the building, Joanna Borowiak, a Law and Justice MP, was hospitalized.
 Jacek Sasin blamed the incident on "a person accompanying the new director," while Szymon Hołownia, serving as the Marshal of the Sejm, indicated that it may have been done by a security employee.

 It was decided by Sygut that TVP Info should go off air.
 This was carried out at 11:18:31 a.m.
 CET, with both the terrestrial broadcast and the online stream being suddenly switched to TVP1's broadcast at first and then going on to alternate between TVP1's programming, TVP Polonia's programming, and repeats of Ranczo.
 TVP3, TVP World, and TVP Parlament also went off air, with TVP3's national programming being switched to that of TVP2 (internal broadcasting of TVP3's regional outputs would continue unabated however) and programming for TVP World being changed to that of TVP Polonia, while TVP Parlament's programming was not switched to that of any other TVP channel and so that particular channel was effectively taken off air completely.
 People attempting to visit the official websites for TVP Info, TVP3, TVP World, or TVP Parlament were instead redirected to the main TVP website.
 News programs that would normally air on TVP1 (Teleexpress, Wiadomości) and TVP2 (Panorama) were instead replaced by fillers featuring each channel's respective logos.

 At 12:17 p.m., Adrian Borecki, a Wiadomości journalist, interrupted the broadcast of the Agrobiznes program on TVP1 to inform that channel's viewers of the situation.
 He announced that a special edition of Wiadomości would continue to air on TVP1 from that point until "the very end."
 Half a minute later, the broadcast was interrupted and replaced by a standby sequence of the TVP1 logo.